loda-lang/loda-programs/programs/oeis/list2.md

 * [A211013](http://oeis.org/A211013) ([L06 program](211/A211013.asm)): Second 13-gonal numbers: a(n) = n*(11*n+9)/2.
 * [A211014](http://oeis.org/A211014) ([L06 program](211/A211014.asm)): Second 14-gonal numbers: n*(6*n+5).
 * [A211164](http://oeis.org/A211164) ([L31 program](211/A211164.asm)): Number of compositions of n with at most one odd part.
+* [A211221](http://oeis.org/A211221) ([L83 program](211/A211221.asm)): For any partition of n consider the product of the sigma of each element.
+Sequence gives the maximum of such values.
 * [A211253](http://oeis.org/A211253) ([L18 program](211/A211253.asm)): Number of (n+1) X (n+1) -6..6 symmetric matrices with every 2 X 2 subblock having sum zero and one or two distinct values.
 * [A211322](http://oeis.org/A211322) ([L23 program](211/A211322.asm)): Number of (n+1) X (n+1) -3..3 symmetric matrices with every 2 X 2 subblock having sum zero and one or two distinct values.
 * [A211329](http://oeis.org/A211329) ([L12 program](211/A211329.asm)): Number of (n+1) X (n+1) -5..5 symmetric matrices with every 2 X 2 subblock having sum zero and one or two distinct values.